PUSHKAR FAIR DATES 2016

 14 November – Chandrabhaga Fair– Kartik Purnima Today is the most religious day.
 Residents offer free water and help to pilgrims on the streets and the Sun temple is a focus for colourful activities.
 Ceremonies and diyas (lamps) on the sacred Chandrabhaga river.
 See more about Chandrabhaga Fair >

 14 November is the last day of the Pushkar Fair Official Programme and is the day of the Kartik Purnima religious festival, when many thousands of devotees throng the town to visit the temples and circumambulate the holy lake.
 At Chandrabhaga there is pilgrimage activity and holy bathing at Chandravati as Kartik Purnima is celebrated in a simpler style, an opportunity to experience the age-old devotions and rituals of the auspicious day.

 15 November to 17 November – Chandrabagha and Hadoti

-Guests travelling to Chandrabagha Fair with us can explore Hadoti, one of Rajasthan's least-visited and most rewarding regions.
+Guests travelling with us to Chandrabagha Fair can explore Hadoti, one of Rajasthan's least-visited and most rewarding regions.

-15 November – Chandrabhaga Fair– Kartik Purnima Pilgrims are leaving but the number of animals is till increasing and the mela ground is a beautiful scene for photographers and observers.
+15 November – Chandrabhaga Fair – Kartik Purnima Pilgrims are leaving but the number of animals is till increasing and the mela ground is a beautiful scene for photographers and observers.
 See more about Chandrabhaga Fair >

 TRAVEL WITH US